UrbsLab/STREAMLINE/docs/source/about.md

    5. Capturing complex associations in data (e.g. feature interactions)
    6. Enhancing interpretability of output
    7. Run mode flexibility

 ***
-## How is STREAMLINE different from other AutoML tools?
-Unlike most other AutoML tools, STREAMLINE was designed as a framework to rigorously apply and compare a variety of ML modeling algorithms and collectively learn from them as opposed to only identifying a best performing model and/or attempting to optimize the analysis pipeline configuration itself.
-STREAMLINE adopts a fixed series of purposefully selected steps/phases in line with data science best practices.
-It seeks to automate all domain generalizable elements of an ML analysis pipeline with a specific focus on biomedical data mining challenges.
-This tool can be run or utilized in a number of ways to suite a variety experience levels and levels of problem/data complexity.

-***
 ## What does STREAMLINE automate?